lonely-lockley/color-mottle-corrector/README.md

 `color-mottle-corrector` is a standalone desktop tool for reducing large-scale background color mottle in stretched OSC astrophotography images.

-It is intended for cases where residual red/green and blue/yellow background imbalance remains visible after the normal processing pipeline, such as stacking, calibration, gradient removal, and color calibration.
+Color mottle is large-scale unwanted color unevenness in the background of stretched OSC astrophotography images.
+It usually appears as broad green, red, or magenta color casts and blotches, and sometimes as yellow or blue-yellow background tint.
+Unlike ordinary fine-grained chroma noise, color mottle affects wider areas of the image and often survives normal denoising, gradient removal, and color calibration.

 The correction is performed in CIE Lab space.